• Home

 • Recipes

-You are here: Home / Baby Boomers - Women Over 50 / Home and Garden / How to Create a Relaxation Room at Home to Escape Stress
+You are here: Home / Baby Boomers - Women Over 50 / Home and Garden / How to Create a Relaxation Room for Stress Relief

-How to Create a Relaxation Room at Home to Escape Stress
+How to Create a Relaxation Room for Stress Relief

 The older we get, the more challenges we face.
 It’s inevitable and we can’t escape it, no matter how hard we try.
 Even if you’re the luckiest person in the world you’re not immune.
 But no matter what is stressing you out, it’s important to take the time to unwind and chill out.
 One way to do this is to create a relaxation room in your home even if space is limited.